 For young runners, and those who are new to running, having more time in the summer does not mean they should add more distance to what they have been doing.
 Yes, once a week maybe, but not every day.
 Instead, exercising for just a half an hour twice a day, each time with a purpose, would produce better results.

-Consider encouraging them to do a short run in the morning at a comfortable pace followed by a few strengthening exercises and stretching before showering and a healthy breakfast.
+Consider encouraging your young runner to do a short run in the morning at a comfortable pace followed by a few strengthening exercises and stretching before showering and a healthy breakfast.
 In the afternoon or early evening, try a second short run with a few repeats, or maybe some hill-work every few days.
 Add some drills and core exercises and call it good.
 This routine will strengthen all aspects of running, making the runner ready to go both longer and faster when starting school in the fall.
 Best yet, without the fatigue from a long run, the rest of the day will likely be more productive.